SharePoint/sp-dev-docs/docs/spfx/viva/design/quick-view-samples.md

 # Viva Connections Adaptive Card Extension Quick View samples

-We have provided 12 different quick view samples for the Viva Connections Adaptive Card extensions.
+You can find 12 different quick view samples for the Viva Connections Adaptive Card extensions provided by Microsoft.
 These samples can be used for inspiration on how the quick views could look like.
-Samples can be reused and copied to your own solutions as needed.
+Samples can be reused and copied to your own solutions.

 > [!TIP]
 > Sample adaptive card designs for the quick views are available from [GitHub](https://github.com/pnp/AdaptiveCards-Templates)